Father Mauro Cautela

 - 1992-2000: Purification of the Blessed Virgin Mary (Ellwood City, PA)

 - 2000-2005: Holy Redeemer (Ellwood City, PA)

 Summary of Allegations Against Father Mauro J. Cautela:

-Records subpoenaed from the Diocese of Pittsburgh reveal that Father Mauro J. Cautela had inappropriate relations with three young boys.
+Father Mauro Cautela was ordained a priest in 1974, who served in the Diocese of Pittsburgh.
+According to media reports, records subpoenaed from the Diocese of Pittsburgh reveal that had inappropriate relations with three young boys.
 The abuse occurred during his time at Our Lady of Joy, St. Norbert, Purification of the Blessed Virgin Mary, and Holy Redeemer.
 He is also accused of using church funds to buy homosexual pornography on church-owned computers and to further his relations with the boys.